 Design-Build and Self-Perform: the Perfect Pairing

-Industrial building projects involve a challenging mix of rigidity and flexibility: timelines are firm, but designs, materials, and other details are subject to change.
+Industrial facility construction involves a challenging mix of rigidity and flexibility: timelines are firm, but designs, materials, and other details are subject to change.
 Bad weather, snarled supply chains, budgeting concerns, and shifting scopes all affect conditions on the ground, which puts a premium on maintaining alignment between the teams designing the facility and the teams building it.
 This is where combining a highly efficient project delivery method like design-build with self-perform construction creates a measurable advantage: one team, aligned from concept to commissioning, able to adapt quickly and maintain accountability at every step.

 Design-Build and Self-Perform: What They Are and Why They Matter

 What is design-build construction?
-In a design-build model, the project team responsible for design and construction services operates under one contract and one leadership structure.
+In a design-build model, the design and construction management teams operate under one contract and one leadership structure.
 Under a single accountable partner, project decisions move faster and risk is consolidated under the design-builder (and away from the owner).
-Compared to fragmented project delivery systems, this connected structure enhances communication and keeps the focus fixed on momentum.
+Compared to multi-party contracts, design-build delivery’s connected structure enhances communication and keeps the focus fixed on momentum.

 Self-perform construction extends that accountability to the individual trades and craft workers on the project.
 Rather than relying solely on subcontractors, the builder uses its own craft professionals for key scopes such as concrete, steel, rigging, and piping.
-This approach gives owners greater control over quality, productivity, and schedule—often achieving meaningful cost savings and reduced construction spending.
+This approach gives owners greater control over quality, productivity, and schedule—often achieving meaningful cost savings and reduced construction spending while mitigating risks related to using separate subcontractor teams.

 “Having a builder with an integrated team minimizes risk in a turnkey construction project,” says Drew Romans, Vice President of Manufacturing, Gray.
-“The fact that we have a thousand craft people internally is a pretty large advantage for our customers; they know they’ve locked in design, construction management, concrete, steel erection, rigging, and piping—and that they’ve mitigated the related risks.”
+“The fact that we have more than 500 craft workers is a considerable advantage for customers.
+Using in-house resources give our customers more confidence because we have full control over critical scopes in design, construction management, concrete, steel erection, rigging, and piping.”

 Ben Carnell, President of NexGen Contracting, a Gray company, says that self-perform work also adds critical visibility during early planning.
 “In the conceptual project phases, when you’re self-performing your work, you have a direct line of sight into what it will actually take to do the work to meet a customer’s schedule, quality, and cost expectations.
 With the integration of self-perform into the design-build process, when project conditions change, the builder has a lever at the end of the construction phase that helps absorb schedule and cost impacts.”